PureStake/moonbeam-docs-es/README.md

 ![Main Page Banner](/images/main-banner.png)

+**Note: this website was translated by members of the Ambassadors program and is part of a community-led effort.
+The team would like to express his gratitude towards these great Ambassadors that translated all the content: Leonel1925, Peloclick, Jrafaelangarita, Frangs, de1be and ManekiNeko95.
+If you want to contribute to this translation, please visit the following [Github repository](https://github.com/PureStake/moonbeam-docs-es).**

 Este sitio proporciona documentación para Moonbeam, una parachain de contrato inteligente en la red Polkadot que es totalmente compatible con Ethereum.
 Aquí encontrará información técnica y de alto nivel para desarrolladores, comparadores, usuarios finales y otros participantes de la red Moonbeam.

 Este sitio crecerá y se perfeccionará con el tiempo a medida que se desarrolle Moonbeam.
 Le damos la bienvenida a unirse a la comunidad Moonbeam y contribuir a este sitio y al proyecto.